Shalom my sisters and brothers,

 Up until the 4th century CE, Jews were still a majority in the Land, while most Gentiles had by then converted to Christianity, and formed a significant minority.
 Then, from the 5th to the 11th century, Gentile, Greek-speaking Christians were in a majority, and Jews were in a minority.
 Arabs – even pagan Arabs – were a tiny, insignificant minority (see the Wikipedia links/references at the end of this article).

-In the 8th century CE, the main Muslim conquest of the Holy Land began.
+In the 8th century CE, the main Muslim conquest and occupation of the Holy Land began.
 Without a native army to defend themselves, those areas that were occupied by Jews and Samaritans were quickly taken over.
 Through a range of Quran-sanctioned policies designed to pressure them into converting – such as severe restrictions placed on the religious and economic activities of non-Muslims, along with the jizya tax (a penalty which the Quran imposes on non-Muslims) – within only a couple of generations, most Jews and Samaritans in the Land had been converted to Islam; it just made life easier to do so, and so avoid oppressive Quranic sanctions against non-Muslims.
 This population of Muslim Jews and Samaritans was greatly enlarged by many Muslims from elsewhere immigrating into the Land.

 After the Crusades, by the end of the 12th century CE, Christians (mostly Greek Orthodox and Catholic) became the minority.
 Again, this minority-status was achieved because many were pressured or forced into converting to Islam.